Frequently Asked Questions

 - It is always the UofU grade that factors into the GPA, not the highest grade.

-Use these instructions to sync your Umail account to your personal email account on your phone.
-Never worry about logging separately into your Umail or missing an important university correspondence such as as scholarship, financial aid, or graduation information.If you need help with your phone settings, call the IT help desk at 801-581-4000 x 1.
+Contact the Campus Help Desk to sync your umail account to your personal email on your phone.
+Never worry about logging separately into your umail or missing an important university correspondence such as as scholarship, financial aid, or graduation information.If you need help with your phone settings, call the IT help desk at 801-581-4000 x 1.

 The graduation ceremonies (Commencement and Convocation) are an optional formality and are typically held once a year at the end of every spring semester.
 You will graduate when you successfully finish all of your coursework and requirements, which could be either fall, spring or summer semester.
 When you submit your graduation application, you will select the semester in which you anticipate completion all of your requirements, not the semester in which you plan to attend the graduation ceremonies.